Welcome to Directory Khao Lak

 In particular, Directory Khao Lak looks at services such as restaurants, massage parlors, bars, nightclubs and local festivals that have been enjoyed by us personally.
 However, because accommodation is central to successful holidaying, we have placed particular focus on hotels in the region.

-Rooms can be booked through Agoda by either clicking on the Agoda box below or by going to the hotels section of this site and clicking on the hotel you are interested in.
+Rooms can be booked through Agoda by navigating going to the hotels section of this site and clicking on the hotel you are interested in.

 We hope you visit Khao Lak and enjoy what the area has to offer as much as we have!